NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 2. Application duration
 3. SQL/DF duration
 4. Problematic Duration, which indicates potential issues for acceleration.
-   Some of the potential issues include unsupported data formats such as Decimal 128-bit or User Defined Function (UDF) or any RDD/Dataset APIs.
+   Some of the potential issues include unsupported data formats such as Decimal 128-bit or User Defined Function (UDF) or any Dataset APIs.

 Note: the duration(s) reported are in milli-seconds.
 Sample output in text: